Testing Updates and Summit’s Recommendations during COVID-19

 Keep in mind the vast majority of students aren’t going to need Subject Tests.
 Only a few schools have programs that require SAT Subject Tests.
 Even those schools that traditionally recommend them, are stating on their websites that they are de-emphasizing them.

-For juniors who have taken at least one official test.
+Class of 2021 who have taken at least one official test.

 Use that score to decide what to do next.
 Most students test 2 or 3 times before college applications are due to make score improvements and to take advantage of superscoring and score choice options offered by some colleges.
 But there are a small percentage of students who scored well the first time they took it and might decide they’re done.

 If your test plan was to SAT retest in the fall, then using one of the other fall dates for SAT Subject Tests can be a good option.
 We want to emphasize though that taking your final SAT should take precedence over Subject Tests.
 If it makes sense for you go for it, but make sure you lock in your SAT score before worrying about SAT Subject Tests.
+ACT students who need Subject Tests, please note that they aren’t offered on the new SAT September date that was added by The College Board.

 With our online programs you receive the same high-quality Summit experience and results.
 Our expert online tutoring services are available for: